The Lord Is My Portion Says His Priests

 When God first called Aaron and His sons to be His priests, after their deliverance from Egypt, scripture records, “The Lord said to Aaron, ‘You shall have no inheritance in their land nor any portion among them; I am your portion and your inheritance among the sons of Israel’” (Numbers 18:20).

 God is our possession and we are “God’s own possession.”
 This is the great inheritance blessing and awareness of our priesthood.
-The Lord IS our portion, right now and always forever!
+The Lord IS our portion!
 Hallelujah!